descoped/async-task-worker/README.md

 ## How It Works

-### Task Worker
+### Task Worker Architecture

-The `AsyncTaskWorker` manages a pool of worker coroutines that process tasks from a priority queue:
+The system follows a modular, decoupled design:

+1. **AsyncTaskWorker**: Main coordinator that integrates all components
+2. **WorkerPool**: Handles worker lifecycle and task execution processing
+3. **TaskQueue**: Manages prioritized task queuing and retrieval
+4. **TaskExecutor**: Executes individual tasks with timeout and caching
+5. **TaskRegistry**: Provides a global registry for task handlers
+6. **TaskCache**: Implements optional result caching

+The workflow proceeds as follows:

-1. When you add a task, it's placed in a priority queue
+1. When you add a task via `AsyncTaskWorker.add_task()`, it's placed in a priority queue
-2. Worker coroutines pick tasks from the queue based on priority
+2. Worker coroutines from the `WorkerPool` pick tasks from the queue based on priority
-3. The worker executes the task function and captures results or errors
+3. The `TaskExecutor` executes the task function and captures results or errors
-4. Task status and progress are tracked in a `TaskInfo` object
+4. Task status and progress are tracked in a `TaskInfo` object maintained by the `AsyncTaskWorker`
+5. Progress updates can be reported back via callbacks
+6. Results can optionally be cached for future reuse

 ```python
 import asyncio